Ronaldvk90/flserver/README.md

 **Note!
 It will allways install a fluxbox menu entry for IFSO, even if not installed.
 If you are not planning to use or install it, just ignore the entry**

 # Final step Mr. Trent.
-connect a VNC client on port 5900 and password to the docker host ip.
+connect a rdp client and type the username and password of the docker host container ip.
-Open a Xterm and run firstrun.sh from the root dir like, "./firstrun.sh".
+Open the flusbox menu and it will automaticaly show the installer.
 This will install the server.
 After installing Freelancer, just run the server from the fluxbox menu and happy roaming the universe Trent! :D